FREE SHIPPING! on orders over $99*

 New treatments for type 2 diabetes

 Medicine continues to evolve and grow.
 New medications such as Ozempic and Mounjaro have emerged in the past five years.
-These were developed for the same purpose as Metformin, to control glucose and to do this more effectively.
+These were developed for the same purpose as Metformin: to control glucose and do this more effectively.
 But they were found to do much more.

-These drugs, called GLP-1 receptor agonists, represented a vital leap forward in treating diabetes and its complications by controlling glucose levels.
+These treatments for type 2 diabetes, called GLP-1 receptor agonists, represented a vital leap forward in the functionality of diabetes medications, and the condition of people living with type 2 diabetes, by controlling glucose levels.
 But now, they also play a crucial role in protecting vital organs because of their improved glucose-lowering effects and other features that work independently.

 Expanding into weight loss